 If you live in a country with a lower income tax rate, you may still owe some US taxes – but not as much as you would have paid making that same salary in the US.

-The trick is knowing how to claim those benefits!
+The trick is knowing how to claim those benefits when filing U.S. taxes from abroad!
 That’s why we can help at MyExpatTaxes.
 We provide the only tax software designed for US expats with a fixed/affordable price.